Exchange Traded Products

 About Exchange Traded Products (“ETPs”)

-ETPs are investment products that are listed on a national stock exchange and can thus be bought and sold in the equity trading markets.
+ETPs are investment products that are listed on a national stock exchange and can be bought and sold in the equity trading markets.
 ETPs encompass a number of structures which track an underlying benchmark, index, or portfolio of securities.
 ETPs may be structured as registered unit investment trusts (UITs), exchange-traded funds (ETFs), exchange-traded notes (ETNs), grantor trusts or commodity pools.

 The majority of ETPs are structured as UITs or ETFs whose shares represent an interest in a portfolio of securities that either track an underlying benchmark or index.
 In order to achieve their objectives, ETPs generally either (a) directly invest in assets such as stocks, bonds, currencies, or commodities that underlie the benchmark, or (b) utilize a representative sampling strategy that attempts to achieve a similar performance to the benchmark without investing in all of the underlying securities of the benchmark.